Movie camera: Digital movie cameras

 Digital movie cameras do not use analog film stock to capture images, as had been the standard since the 1890s.
 Rather, an electronic image sensor is employed and the images are typically recorded on hard drives or flash memory—using a variety of acquisition formats.
 Digital SLR cameras (DSLR) designed for consumer use have also been used for some low-budget independent productions.

 Since the 2010s, digital movie cameras have become the dominant type of camera in the motion picture industry, being employed in film, television productions and even (to a lesser extent) video games.
-In response to this, movie director Martin Scorsese started the non-profit organisation The Film Foundation to preserve the use of film in movie making—as many filmmakers feel DSLR cameras do not convey the depth or emotion that motion-picture film does.
+In response to this, movie director Martin Scorsese started the non-profit organisation The Film Foundation to preserve the use of film in movie making—as many filmmakers feel digital cameras do not convey the depth or emotion that motion-picture film does.
 Other major directors involved in the organisation include Quentin Tarantino, Christopher Nolan and many more.

 Technical details

 Most of the optical and mechanical elements of a movie camera are also present in the movie projector.
 The requirements for film tensioning, take-up, intermittent motion, loops, and rack positioning are almost identical.
 The camera will not have an illumination source and will maintain its film stock in a light-tight enclosure.
 A camera will also have exposure control via an iris aperture located on the lens.
 The righthand side of the camera is often referred to by camera assistants as "the dumb side" because it usually lacks indicators or readouts and access to the film threading, as well as lens markings on many lens models.
 Later equipment often had done much to minimize these shortcomings, although access to the film movement block by both sides is precluded by basic motor and electronic design necessities.
 Advent of digital cameras reduced the above mechanism to a minimum removing much of the shortcomings.

 The standardized frame rate for commercial sound film is 24 frames per second.
 The standard commercial (i.e., movie-theater film) width is 35 millimeters, while many other film formats exist.
-The standard aspect ratios are 1.66, 1.85, and 2.39 (anamorphic).
+The standard aspect ratios are 1.66:1, 1.85:1, and 2.39:1 (anamorphic).
 NTSC video (common in North America and Japan) plays at 29.97 frame/s; PAL (common in most other countries) plays at 25 frames.
 These two television and video systems also have different resolutions and color encodings.
 Many of the technical difficulties involving film and video concern translation between the different formats.
-Video aspect ratios are 4:3 (1.33) for full screen and 16:9 (1.78) for widescreen.
+Video aspect ratios are 4:3 (1.33:1) for full screen and 16:9 (1.78:1) for widescreen.